babyfish-ct/jimmer/doc/jimmer-core/README.md

     ```
     > Properties not found in the output (eg: *BookStore.books*, *Author.books*) are unloaded properties, they are automatically ignored in JSON.

-4. Create new object base on existing object(Core value of immer[https://github.com/immerjs/immer] and jimmer-core)
+4. Create new object base on old object(Core value of immer[https://github.com/immerjs/immer] and jimmer-core)

     ```java
-    Book book2 = BookDraft.$.produce(book, b -> { // "book" is the object created in the previous step
+    Book book2 = BookDraft.$.produce(book, b -> { // "book" is the old object
         b.setName(b.name() + "!");
         b.store().setName(b.store().name() + "!");
         for (AuthorDraft author : b.authors(true)) {